-You must upgrade your Ansible Tower 2.4.4 (or later) system to Ansible Tower 3.0 before you can upgrade to Ansible Tower 3.1.0.
+You must upgrade your Ansible Tower 2.4.4 (or later) system to Ansible Tower 3.0 before you can upgrade beyond Ansible Tower 3.0.

 This section covers changes that you should keep in mind as you attempt to upgrade your Ansible Tower Instance